GRANT OPPORTUNITIES

 Suggestions

-• ARTSmemphis encourages grantee organizations to be members of Tennesseans for the Arts to advocate for state arts funding.
+• ARTSmemphis encourages applicant organizations to be members of Tennesseans for the Arts to advocate for state arts funding.

 • ARTSmemphis encourages all applicant and grantee organizations maintain an up-to-date profile on LIVEGIVEmidsouth.org.
-If you need to create or update your profile, contact Aerial Ozuzu, Director of Grants & Initiatives, aozuzu@cfgm.org.
+If you need to create or update your profile, contact Randy Truong, Community Impact Program Associate, randy@cfgm.org

 Review and Selection Process

-• Review panels are comprised of ARTSmemphis board members and community volunteers, with attention to ensuring diverse and inclusive representation on each panel.
+• Review panels are comprised of ARTSmemphis staff and board members and community volunteers, with attention to ensuring a variety of experience and representation on each panel.

 • An organization’s review may include a site visit, interview, or meeting with staff and/or review panel members.